History of robots: 1990s

 In 1994 one of the most successful robot-assisted surgery appliances was cleared by the FDA.
 The Cyberknife had been invented by John R. Adler and the first system was installed at Stanford University in 1991.
 This radiosurgery system integrated image-guided surgery with robotic positioning.
 The Cyberknife is now deployed to treat patients with brain or spine tumors.
 An x-ray camera tracks displacement and compensates for motion caused by breathing.

 The biomimetic robot RoboTuna was built by doctoral student David Barrett at the Massachusetts Institute of Technology in 1996 to study how fish swim in water.
 RoboTuna is designed to swim and to resemble a bluefin tuna.

 IBM's Deep Blue computer defeated world chess champion Garry Kasparov in 1997.

 Honda's P2 humanoid robot was first shown in 1996.
 Standing for "Prototype Model 2", P2 was an integral part of Honda's humanoid development project; over 6 ft tall, P2 was smaller than its predecessors and appeared to be more human-like in its motions.

-Expected to operate for only seven days, the Sojourner rover finally shuts down after 83 days of operation in 1997.
+Expected to operate for only seven days, the Sojourner rover shut down after 83 days of operation in 1997.
 This small robot (only 23 lbs or 10.5 kg) performed semi-autonomous operations on the surface of Mars as part of the Mars Pathfinder mission; equipped with an obstacle avoidance program, Sojourner was capable of planning and navigating routes to study the surface of the planet.
 Sojourner's ability to navigate with little data about its environment and nearby surroundings allowed it to react to unplanned events and objects.

 The P3 humanoid robot was revealed by Honda in 1998 as a part of the company's continuing humanoid project.
 In 1999, Sony introduced the AIBO, a robotic dog capable of interacting with humans; the first models released in Japan sold out in 20 minutes.
 Honda revealed the most advanced result of their humanoid project in 2000, named ASIMO.
 ASIMO can run, walk, communicate with humans, recognise faces, environment, voices and posture, and interact with its environment.
 Sony also revealed its Sony Dream Robots, small humanoid robots in development for entertainment.
 In October 2000, the United Nations estimated that there were 742,500 industrial robots in the world, with more than half of them being used in Japan.